Disney World Is Reopening In July — But It Will Look Very Different With Coronavirus Safety Measures

 "We hope everyone will do their part to bring the magic of Walt Disney World back into this new environment," MacPhee said.

-The Walt Disney company announced the closures of a number of its US parks in March as non-essential businesses across the country were ordered to shutter over the coronavirus.
+The Walt Disney Company announced the closures of a number of its US parks in March as nonessential businesses across the country were ordered to shutter over the coronavirus outbreak.

-Disney Springs was the first park to reopen at Walt Disney World Resort, the company's flagship resort in Orlando, Florida, on May 20.
+Disney Springs was the first park to reopen at Walt Disney World Resort, the company's flagship destination in Orlando, on May 20.

 -